rorpage/rsslistener/README.md

 Head to [Pocket Devs](https://getpocket.com/developer/apps/) and create an app with `Add` permissions and category of `Web`.

 Next, head to [Authenticate Pocket](http://reader.fxneumann.de/plugins/oneclickpocket/auth.php), enter your consumer key, and the site will allow you to authorize your app for your account.
+You can view the source code for OneClickPocket [here](https://github.com/fxneumann/oneclickpocket).

 You're all set!